 Foundations of Academic Writin g

 New students who missed the live event on 29 September may watch the video below and report completion to their Program Officer.

 In this series of presentations—mandatory for all new resident and DL students—you will learn the basics of what is expected of your written work, gain survival skills, and receive an overview of the writing process, whether your task is a two-page executive summary or a multi-chapter thesis.

 The presentations consist of the topics below and are delivered by seasoned scholars and writers.
-Slides and videos from the present and/or past quarters are available under each presentation description.
+Slides and videos from the present and/or past quarter are available under each presentation description.